-Note: Every pregnancy and every woman is different.
+Note: Every pregnancy and every woman are different.
 This is written based off MY own personal experience.
-I know a lot of women can not relate but I know a lot also can.
+I know a lot of women cannot relate, but I know a lot also can.

 For your whole life, especially if you are a female, you have been drilled with the notion that babies are hard.
 Our mothers and aunts wanted to scare us into being sexually smart, and it usually works.
 Once we are married or out on our own it is still drilled into us so as to curb our desires for children until we are 100% for certain that we are ready.
 Nothing wrong with that thinking, but I’m glad to say babies are not hard.

-Now before you read further keep in mind when I reference Baby I am refercencing a healthy infant.
+Now before you read further keep in mind when I reference Baby, I am referencing a healthy infant.
 My first son had so many digestive issues that were not resolved until after his first 4 months of life.
 Believe me, baby was excruciatingly hard.

 A healthy baby will sleep the majority of the first few months.
 They will eat and poop and just want your touch.
-The late night feedings are the closet thing to hard they will be.
+The late-night feedings are the closest thing to hard they will be.
 You will be tired and groggy and wonder why that thing is still crying, you just held it for at least 20 minutes!
-During the day they will sleep, you will go about your chores, budget your bills, do the laundry, only now your stopping to feed/play with/hold/rock baby.
+During the day they will sleep, you will go about your chores, budget your bills, do the laundry, only now your stopping to feed, play, hold, and rock baby.
 I see that as you now have a mandatory sit down break every 2-4 hours.

 So where is the negative?
 Why not just pop out kids to your hearts content?

 Because motherhood is hard.

 I am sad to I was never able to deliver vaginally, I cannot speak on the behalf of those who have.
 I can only offer them an envious glare.
 Both my boys were cesarean sections.
 Maybe I am weak, though I have always had a good tolerance to pain or illness, but both surgeries where nearly unbearable.